Papishushi/ScapeCore/README.md

 # ScapeCore Game Engine

 ScapeCore is your go-to free and open-source game engine riding on the MonoGame wave.
 It's like the Swiss Army knife for game devs – lightweight, modular, and just chill.
+In the future I'm planning on building a GUI Editor also, but for now on I'm mainly focusing on the Core, Backend and API.

 ## Features